iliabylich/ruby-ractors-and-concurrent-data-structures/src/parallel_test_framework.md

 > If I remove randomness from tests and change each test to take 2 seconds, I get these numbers:
 >
 > `QueueWithMutex`:
+> ```
 > real  0m6.171s
 > user  0m42.128s
 > sys   0m0.036s
+> ```
 >
 > vs `ToBeDescribedSoonQueue`:
+> ```
 > real  0m4.173s
 > user  0m42.020s
 > sys   0m0.020s
+> ```
 >
 > Which is close to 10x speedup on my 8 cores + 4 threads.
 There might be a hard parallelism limit that is somehow impacted by GIL but I can't verify it.
-Note that out Queue is large enough to hold all 20 tests + 12 `nil`s, and so workers don't starve in this case.
+Note that our queue is large enough to hold all 20 tests + 12 `nil`s, and so workers don't starve in this case.
 Also the tests take long enough to have no contention at all and so no looping-and-sleeping happens internally.
 It **should** utilize all cores, but for some reason it doesn't.